RYANCOX00/mach_stats_coursework/README.md

 2. The second section of the project will provide a recreation of the Keras time series anomaly detection demonstration.
-This original Kera demonstration is available [here](https://keras.io/examples/timeseries/timeseries_anomaly_detection/).
+This original Keras demonstration is available [here](https://keras.io/examples/timeseries/timeseries_anomaly_detection/).
 The notebook created in this repository provides detailed explainations on all the concepts with enhancements to the original code.